tsemana/analytics.js-integrations/Contributing.md

 # Contributing

 We're huge fans of open-source, and we absolutely love getting good contributions to **analytics.js**!
 Integrations are available to thousands of Segment customers and we have hundreds of integrations in already in our queue, so it's important that you do the following _before writing a pull request_.

-  1. Apply to be a Segment partner: https://segment.com/partners/
+  1. Read about our integration options and apply to be a partner: https://segment.com/partners/
-  2. Hear from the Segment team with the details for submitting your pull request.
+  2. Hear from the Segment team before submitting your pull request.

 ## Getting Setup